 From the viewpoint of the defendant, bail decisions made by a Court can result in the deprivation or restriction of liberty for a substantial period of time.

 It is vital that Prosecutors recommend the appropriate course of action to a Court in connection with bail and that sufficient comprehensive information is available to a Court in connection with the decision whether or not to grant bail.
 It is also vital that the reasons for opposing bail, representations made by the Defence and the decisions of courts are recorded on the case file or CMS.

-Under the Code for Crown Prosecutors the Threshold Test may only be applied where the prosecutor is satisfied that all the following four requirements are met:
+Under the Code for Crown Prosecutors the Threshold Test may only be applied where the prosecutor is satisfied that all of the following four requirements are met:

 - there is insufficient evidence currently available to apply the evidential stage of the Full Code Test, and